Organic Traffic Analysis

 Moreover, with significant marketing budgets, they invest heavily in paid acquisition, consistently staying at the top of search results through paid ads rather than organic content.
 Their websites are designed as transactional platforms, focused on restaurant listings, menus, and locations rather than long-form content like blogs.
 With thousands of restaurant pages already driving organic traffic, they don’t need additional content to boost their visibility.

-Ultimately, these platforms cater to a transactional audience—consumers looking to order food, not read articles.
+Ultimately, these platforms cater to a transactional audience consumers looking to order food, not read articles.
 Their business models prioritise functionality and convenience, making content-driven SEO less critical for their success.

 User Experience

 As illustrated in the graph above, Just Eat enjoys a fairly even distribution of branded and non-branded traffic.
 Non-branded traffic comes from users searching for specific types of takeaways without a preference for any brand, leading them to Just Eat for a wide selection of choices.
 On the other hand, branded traffic stems from users who specifically search for ‘Just Eat’ to access the platform directly, knowing it offers multiple takeaway options in one place.
 The combination of strong search visibility for generic terms and brand recognition ensures that Just Eat captures both types of user intent In contrast, Domino’s Pizza significantly surpasses non-branded traffic on its site.
 This trend is understandable, given that many of their top organic keywords are directly associated with the brand.
-Domino’s has cultivated a recognizable brand through decades of marketing, making it synonymous with pizza delivery.
-Their commitment to innovation and customer engagement has helped them maintain a strong position in consumers’ minds
+Domino’s has cultivated a recognisable brand through decades of marketing, making it synonymous with pizza delivery.
+Their commitment to innovation and customer engagement has helped them maintain a strong position in consumers’ minds.

-Domain Authority, backlinks and referring domains
+Domain Authority, Backlinks and Referring Domains

 Uber Eats stands out with the highest domain authority (DA) of 89, largely due to its extensive number of high-quality referring domains.
 While Just Eat has a greater overall number of backlinks, the quality of these backlinks is comparatively lower.
 Just Eat has 65,000 backlinks from domains with a DA of 81-100, whereas Uber Eats boasts 197,000 backlinks from domains in the same high DA range.
 This significant difference in the volume of top-tier backlinks contributes to Uber Eats’ stronger domain authority.
 The platform benefits from backlinks originating from some of the most reputable websites, including Apple, Google, and Yahoo.
 This strong backlink profile not only boosts Just Eat’s credibility but also enhances its visibility in search engine rankings.